homan-uppu/writing/2-Essays/Winners take all.md

 Inequality is a function of complexity.
 In games, complexity corresponds to the number of possibilities within the game.
 A simpler game has fewer possibilities, while a more complex game has many more possibilities.
 The greater the complexity of the game, the greater the  inequality in ability and outcomes.

-Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore to get what we want by making choices which are "moves" in the game.
-We can study simpler games and extrapolate learnings to the games we play.
+Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore by making choices ("moves") in the game.
+By modeling our endeavors as games, we can study simpler games and extrapolate learnings from them.

 Let's look at three popular board games: [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) (simple), [Chess](https://en.wikipedia.org/wiki/Chess) (medium complexity), [Go](https://en.wikipedia.org/wiki/Go_(game)) (high complexity).

-Tic Tac Toe is simpler than Chess because there are less possibilities (less possible board positions).
-Chess is simpler than Go for the same reason.
+Tic Tac Toe is simpler than Chess because there are less possibilities (less possible board positions), and similarly Chess is simpler than Go.

 We can observe inequality in these games in two ways:
-1. Inequality in the values of moves to make
+1. Inequality in choices
 2. Inequality in outcomes

-Some moves are obviously better than others, meaning there's a notion of "value" such that the higher the value of a move, the better it is: the more it corresponds with winning.
+Some choices are obviously better than others, meaning there's a notion of "value" such that the higher the value of a choice, the better it is: the more it corresponds with getting what you want.

-In a simple game like Tic Tac Toe, in a competition between two trained players, all moves are valued equally because a draw can always be forced.
-In Chess, from any given position of the board, there are better and worse moves, and there is some difference between the best move and the next best move.
+In a simple game like Tic Tac Toe, in a competition between two trained players, there are only two values for all choices that correspond to drawing or losing - because a draw can always be forced by trained players.
+In Chess, from any given position of the board, there is a much wider range of values for choices: some are terrible, some are bad, some are good, and some are excellent.
+In Go, there is an even wider range of values of choices than in Chess because it is a more complex game.

-Similar to Chess, in Go there are better and worse moves, but the gap between the best move and the next best move is greater than it is in Chess because Go is a more complex game.

 As game complexity increases, the way we use our minds changes.
 For simpler games we can rely fully on our logical mind to calculate the best move.
-The more complex the game is, the more important intuition becomes because you can't calculate all possibilities - intuition determines which branches you calculate for.
+The more complex the game is, the more important intuition becomes because you can't calculate all possibilities, and intuition determines which branches you calculate for.
+Choosing which branch to calculate for becomes more important than raw calculation ability as game complexity increases.

 The more a game relies on intuition, the more unequal the outcomes become no matter how much training the players have.
 We can observe this by seeing the ELO ratings of professionals for these games.
 "ELO rating" is a way to calculate relative skills of players: